chayanroyc/error-metrics/README.md

 - **MSD Decomposition (MSDdec)**: Gauche decomposition of Mean Square Deviation
   - Components returned: MSD, Systematic Bias (SB), Non-uniformity (NU), Lack of Correlation (LC)
   - Relationship: MSD = SB + NU + LC
+  - Note: MSD, SB, NU, and LC are only available through this decomposition method, not as separate registered metrics
   - Use this to analyze how each component contributes to the overall MSD

 - **Uncertainty at 95% (U95)**: 95% uncertainty interval